husonlab/splitstree6/doc/user-manual.md

 ## Input and working nodes

 The graph is displayed the workflow tab and is also presented in the sidebar .
-While the casual user will use menu items to setup and change the graph (without being aware of the graph), a user more familiar with the program will use controls in the workflow tab and sidebar to explicitly add, delete, duplicate or modify nodes and edges in the
+While the casual user will use menu items to set up and change the graph (without being aware of the graph), a user more familiar with the program will use controls in the workflow tab and sidebar to explicitly add, delete, duplicate or modify nodes and edges in the